0xtommyofficial/pixfina/README.md

 - React 18.2.0

 ## Setup and run
+Note: requirements.txt may change as the project is developed.\
 To install backend dependencies using pipenv, run the following command from the root directory:

 ```pipenv install```